-The Investigation Owner shall monitor completion of corrective actions and notify PJM and the impacted Member when completion of all corrective actions has occurred.
+The Analysis Owner shall monitor completion of corrective actions and notify PJM and the impacted Member when completion of all corrective actions has occurred.

-PJM and involved Member shall retain copies of investigation reports.
+PJM and involved Member shall retain copies of analysis reports.

-Step 9 - Event Investigation Program Oversight
+Step 9 - Event Analysis Program Oversight

-PJM shall maintain a record of events, conference calls for evaluating events for investigative action, decisions made and the status of current and ongoing RCA or ACA investigations.
-The record shall be included in the standard agenda of the PJM System Operations Subcommittee for review, evaluation and oversight by the Committee.
+PJM shall maintain a record of events, conference calls for evaluating events for analysis action, decisions made and the status of current and ongoing RCAs or ACAs The record shall be included in the standard agenda of the PJM System Operations Subcommittee for review, evaluation and oversight by the Committee.
 All conditions of Code of Conduct and information confidentiality will be followed due to sensitive nature of supplied data.